mpboddie/TipsyBrew/src/pages/projects/index.md

       title: Distilling
       text: >
-        Admittedly, we have zero experience with distilling... but that really just makes us want to look into it even more (well that and a love of whisk(e)y.
+        Admittedly, we have zero experience with distilling... but that really just makes us want to look into it even more (well that and a love of whisk(e)y).
         It is going to take us a while to get to this though, so don't hold your breath.
     - image: /img/tutorials.png
       title: Other stuff